relu419/OOTCD/README.md

-# OOTCD -> About, Structure, Sources & Credits
+# OOTCD (Created by Hinzoto) -> About, Structure, Sources & Credits

 <p>Project created to change OOT PC Port samples to uncompressed samples from source.
 Edited, matching and ready for the purpose.</p>
 <p>Tested and working with OOT Version 1.0</p>